zkoss/zk-mvvm-book/syntax/clientcommand.md

 **Target:** class

-**Purpose:** Put which commands we want to notify the client after execution has been done.
+**Purpose:** Specify the commands we want for notifying the client after execution has been done.
 Notice only the commands we put inside this annotation will trigger the callback we put in *binder.after* at client.

 Example
 =======